lumen-org/lumen/doc/manual.md

 In this example, the schema panel lists the variables for a model with name 'Iris_cond_gauss'.
 The model has five variables, four of them quantitative (`sepal_length`, `sepal_width`,`petal_length`,`petal_width`) and one categorical (`species`).
 As the the model does not have any latent (non-observed) variables, all variables are labelled as 'observed'.
-Also, all of the listed variables are actually modelled by the model, hence they have the label 'distributed'.
+Also, all of the listed variables are actually modelled by the model, hence they have the label 'random'.

 ---